CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/general-settings/bom-mor.md

 sidebar_position: 4
 ---

-# Bill of Materials and Manufacturing Orders Tab
+# Bill of Materials and Manufacturing Orders tab

 You can define Bill of Materials and Manufacturing Orders settings on this tab, e.g., default formulas for Items.

 ![Bill of Materials and MAnufacturing Orders tab](./media/bom-mor/general-settings-bill-of-materials-and-manufacturing-orders.webp)

-## Default formula for Bill of Materials
+## Default Formula for Bill of Materials

 ProcessForce provides a flexible methodology for defining the relationship between parent Items, Coproducts, Scrap, Phantoms, Scrap Percentages, and Factors.